faraasat/vanilla-python-api-vercel-deployment-example/README.md

 # Vanilla Python API Vercel Deployment Example

-### Example Code for the Article: Simple Guide on Deploying Vanilla Python API on Vercel — Free of Cost
+### This Example Code is a Part of an Article: Simple Guide on Deploying Vanilla Python API on Vercel — Free of Cost

 <hr />